MikeFultonDev/JCLParser/README.md

 This will write results to the screen as it runs the testcases in the tests sub-directory.
 All tests should run clean

+## Work to be done

+The scanning/parsing development is well underway.
+Writing the generator(s) is not done yet.

 ## Contributors

 Mike Fulton (IBM Canada) is the sole contributor at this point.
 I am happy to change this :)